Text2Cypher Across Languages: Evaluating and Finetuning LLMs: Experimental Results

 \subsection{Impact of prompt language}

 We also translated the prompts into Spanish and Turkish to evaluate the impact of prompt language on model performance.
 The prompts were translated using the GPT-4o-mini model and are shown in Table~\ref{tab:instructionsESTR}.
 The performance comparison for Spanish and Turkish with and without translated prompts are presented in Figure~\ref{fig:text2cypher_results_afterprompt}.
 The results show that when prompts are translated, the ROUGE-L scores, which used for translation-based evaluation comparing ground-truth and generated text, improve slightly (by about 1–1.5\%).
 However, Exact-Match scores for execution-based evaluation remain largely unchanged.
 These results suggest that prompt translation has a minor impact on the overall result in our setup.

 It is important to note that in our dataset, the database schemas, including nodes, relationships and properties, remain in English.
-Future work could explore the impact of localizing schema items to match the language of the input and prompt, which may reveal further interactions between language and performance.
+Future work could explore the impact of localizing schema items to match the language of the input and prompt.